Ukraine Freight And Logistics Market Size and Share

 By Courier, Express, and Parcel (CEP): International Services Accelerate Cross-Border Integration

-Domestic parcels made up 68.09% of 2024 CEP volume, driven by reconstruction supplies and everyday consumer deliveries.
+Domestic parcels made up 68.09% of 2024 CEP revenue, driven by reconstruction supplies and everyday consumer deliveries.
 International shipments, however, show a higher 1.70% CAGR between 2025-2030 as EU duty suspensions and marketplace links escalate B2C exports.
 Nova Poshta’s Khmelnytsky terminal sorts 8,500 parcels an hour and feeds a 200-country partner network, illustrating scale economies in outbound flows.
 Lower de-minimis thresholds in the EU push Ukrainian sellers to use professional brokers, deepening parcel logistics sophistication within the Ukraine freight and logistics market.

 The e-commerce surge ripples through to value-added services like cash-on-delivery handling, returns processing, and customs prep.
 Providers bundle these extras to defend their margins against price-centric rivals.
 Over time, international CEP margins are set to narrow, yet volumes should keep the segment growing faster than the broader Ukraine freight and logistics industry.